 Along side the successful motorcycle production the manufacturing of automobiles slowly began.
 In 1905 the first car was presented and only a couple of years later several motor alternatives ranging from 1300cc to almost 4 litres were available.
 Soon also taxicabs and small lorries (trucks) were put in production.
 WW 1 slowed the speed of development down as NSU contributed with both cars and motorcycles to the "Wehrmacht".

-During the years 1923-27 the NSU car racing era was at its peak, and several Grand Prix victories were a fact.
-One of the race cars, a1926 6/26, can bee seen on a picure here.
-Some believe that the Audi A8 was the the first car with a body made entirely from aluminium, however in 1923 NSU built an aluminium bodied car, the 8/24.
+In the mid-1920s NSU car racing was at its peak, and several Grand Prix victories were a achieved.
+Some believe that the Audi A8 was the first car with a body made entirely from aluminium, however in 1923 NSU built an aluminium bodied car, the 8/24.

-Due financial difficulties, the car division was sold to Fiat in 1928.
+Due to financial difficulties (arising no doubt from hyperinflation), the car division was sold to Fiat in 1928.
 This was shortly after the "running band" was introduced at the production plant.
 FIAT committed to build NSU cars until 1932.

-1933 NSU again built a car - "the beetle" for Ferdinand Porsche.
-NSU built three prototypes "Typ32" models, one of which is in the VW museum.
+1933 NSU again built a car - "the beetle" for Ferdinand Porsche, stolen by the Nazis from its Jewish designer, Joseph Ganz.
+NSU built three prototypes "Typ32" models, one of which is in the VW museum in Wolfsburg, before Fiat intervened and prevented further automobile production on contractual grounds.
+The 4th prototype was built by Porsche.

 In 1931 NSU again motorized the bicycle with the Motosulm.
 1936 is another notable year for NSU when the bicycle production of Adam Opel was taken over and the two major sales successes Quick and Pony were introduced.
 That same year, designer Albert Roder joined the firm.